7/30/2024

 Brad Barber

-Yeah, thank you, operator.
+Thank you, Operator.
 Before we conclude today's call, I want to reiterate a couple things, not the least of which is our strategic commitment to growth and our strong track record of success.
-As we stated earlier, H&E has established one of the most attractive growth profiles in the industry, led by our highly successful Accelerate New Location Program.
+As we stated earlier, H&E has established one of the most attractive growth profiles in the industry, led by our highly successful Accelerate New Location programs.
 By the end of this year, I expect H&E will be nearing 50 or more new location openings since we implemented this strategy in 2021.
 Over the same period of time, we've completed four tuck-in acquisitions, adding 16 additional locations.
-And while we've been focused on achieving the significant growth in locations, we also have been pleased with our same store growth and margin improvement.
-Our shift away from distribution to pure play rental focus has proven to be a winning strategy, providing us with greater durability in our revenues and associated margins.
-We remain fully committed to our Accelerate New Location strategy with the expectation of 12 to 15 branch additions per year as we continue to pursue additional tuck-in acquisitions that meet our criteria.
+And while we've been focused on achieving the significant growth in locations, we also have been pleased with our same-store growth and margin improvement.
+Our shift away from distribution to pure play rental focus has proven to be a winning strategy. providing us with greater durability in our revenues and associated margins.
+We remain fully committed to our Accelerate New Location strategy with an expectation of 12 to 15 branch additions per year as we continue to pursue additional tuck-in acquisitions that meet our criteria.
 We possess both the people and the capital necessary to support our ongoing growth plans, and we look forward to updating you on our future achievements.
-With this, we'll conclude today's call, and we appreciate your continued interest in H&E equipment services and look forward to speaking to you again soon.
+With this, we'll conclude today's call.
+And we appreciate your continued interest in H&E Equipment Services and look forward to speaking to you again soon.
 Thank you.

 speaker